DelroyGayle/interview_exercise/README.md

 A test is failing - ```npm run test``` - implement the code necessary to pass the test

-## Part 3 - Strech
+## Part 3 - Stretch

 Currently, we allow tags to be added to a conversation, so we can help users to find things they're interested in.

 We would like to extend the functionality, to allow the sender of a message to add or update tags on a single message, and allow other users to find messages based on these tags.

-While we don't expect everyone to complete this part of the exercise, it will form the basis of disucssion in an interview.
+While we don't expect everyone to complete this part of the exercise, it will form the basis of discussion in an interview.
 Please make as much progress with this, as you feel comfortable doing.
 Don't allow it to be all-consuming.
 A couple of hours at most for all parts of the exercise.

 We'd love to hear about
 * How you would go about implementing the solution